PR0Grammar/frontend-learnings/worker_threads/README.md

     6. Next is **activation**.
 When the service worker is installed, it then receieves an activate event.
 The primary use of `onactivate` is for **cleanup of resources** used in previous versions of a Service worker script.
     7. The Service Worker **will now control pages**, but only after the `register()` is successful.
 In other words, **documents will have to be reloaded** to actually be controlled, because a document starts life with or without a Service worker and maintains that for its lifetime.

+- In more detail v2:
+    - `install` event is first event a service worker gets and only happens once
+    - A promise is passed to `installEvent.waitUntil()` signals the duration and success or failure of your install
+    - The service worker won't receieve events like `fetch` and `push` until it successfully finishes installing and becomes "active"
+    - *** By default, a page's fetches won't go through a service worker unless the page request itself went through a service worker.
+So you'll need to refresh the page to see the effects
+        - `client.claim()` can override this default, and take control of non-controlled pages

 - Common reasons to failing to register a service worker:
     1. You are not running your app through HTTPS
     2. The path of your service worker file is not written correctly - it must be written **RELATIVE** to the origin, not your app's root directory.